First recorded by The Crickets (1958).

 Written and originally recorded by The Crickets (UK #42 1960).

-From the wiki: “‘More Than I Can Say’ is a song written by Sonny Curtis (‘I Fought the Law‘) and Jerry Allison, both former members of Buddy Holly’s band The Crickets.
-They recorded it in 1959 soon after Holly’s death and released it in 1960.
-Their original version hit #42 on British Record Retailer Chart on 5/12/60.
+“‘More Than I Can Say’ is a tune penned by Sonny Curtis (‘I Fought the Law‘) and Jerry Allison, who were both part of Buddy Holly’s former supporting ensemble, The Crickets.
+This heartfelt composition was recorded in 1959, shortly after Holly’s tragic passing, and subsequently released in 1960.
+This original rendition of the song managed to climb to #42 on the British Record Retailer Chart, marking its chart debut on May 12, 1960.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.